 - Customer lists integration: This feature allows you to create rule-based Customer Match lists using your uploaded and hashed in-store transactions data.
 It helps you create Customer Match lists based on custom segments of your existing customers and optimize bids or deliver a tailored message at the moment of relevance.
-To learn more about this feature, see Using store sales data with Customer Match.
+Learn more about using store sales data with Customer Match

-- Smart Bidding for store sales integration (coming soon): This feature will allow you to use Smart Bidding with store sales conversions (for example, to optimize for store sales conversions or value reported for your Search and Shopping campaigns).
-If you’re interested in optimizing for store sales with Smart Bidding, contact your Google Account team for next steps.
+- Smart Bidding for store sales integration: This feature allows you to use Smart Bidding with store sales conversions (for example, to optimize for store sales conversions or values reported for your Search, Shopping, and Local campaigns).

 How it works